Vi19Z/VI19Z/README.md

       content: _.discord_message[:2000] # Discord has a 2000 character limit
 ```

-In this example, Julep will automatically manage parallel executions, retry failed steps, resend API requests, and keep the tasks running reliably until completion.
+In this example, VI19Z will automatically manage parallel executions, retry failed steps, resend API requests, and keep the tasks running reliably until completion.

 > This runs in under 30 seconds and returns the following output: